tnm/shql/README.md

 table joins, if you join table A-to-B and B-to-C, B must not be the last table in the from clause, because shql will not be able to join tables A-C. If you get the message `Join not found, try reordering tables`, this is probably the problem.

-Also qualified field names are not understood, like tablename.fieldname, so if you are joining my_id in table A with my_id in table B, just say 'my_id = my_id'.
+Qualified field names are not understood, like `tablename.fieldname`, so if you are joining my_id in table A with my_id in table B, just say `my_id = my_id`.
 Views can also be used to create multi-table selects.

 Subselects are implemented, but must be the last operand of a